demirantay/notebook/syllabus-compsci.md

 - [ ] Book: Deep Learning by Ian Goodfellow and Yoshua Bengio.
 - [ ] Project: Do something cool and big with artifical intelligence like a smart bot
 - [ ] Optional: Do more books and projects if you want to focus on AI/ML

+### Security

+- [ ] Course: OWASP Guides
+- [ ] Book: The Web Application Hacker's Handbook 2
+- [ ] Book: The Tangled Web
+- [ ] Book: The Hacker Playbook 2: Practical Guide to Penetration Testing
+- [ ] Book: Rtfm: Red Team Field Manual
+- [ ] Book: Penetration Testing: A Hands-on Introduction to Hacking
+- [ ] Book: Hacking: The Art of Exploitation
+- [ ] Book: The Database Hacker's Handbook: Defending Database Servers
+- [ ] Book: A Bug Hunter's Diary
+- [ ] Book: Underground: Tales of Hacking, Madness, and Obsession on the Electronic Frontier

 ## Final: Feynman Notes